Join EMC at one of our many

 Why join EMC?

-Be part of the powerful joint voice of top financial services and cannabis-related industry players, to proactively drive relationships and workable legislation, regulation, and public perception.
-By pooling resources, expertise, influence, and networks – the whole is greater than the sum of the parts, and than any one player acting alone.
+Be part of the powerful joint voice of top financial services and cannabis-related industry players, to proactively drive relationships and workable legislation, regulation, law enforcement, IRS rules, media, and public perception.
+By pooling resources, expertise, influence, and networks – the whole is greater than the sum of the parts, and than anyone player acting alone.
 The return on investment (“ROI”) in EMC Membership is over 20x.
 EMC membership is open to all stakeholders in this ecosystem, who agree to follow EMC Best Practices and Code of Conduct.

 Membership is open to all stakeholders in cannabis related industries and financial services.
 Membership tiers are based on the size of the organization and the level of influence, presence and benefit desired.